 Why you should study French at Royal Holloway

-You can study French as part of BA Modern Languages or as an element of CLC, European and International Studies (French), or Liberal Arts.
+You can study French as a beginner or as an advanced learner (or as a native speaker), as part of BA Modern Languages or as an element of CLC, European and International Studies (French), or Liberal Arts.
 We also offer French as a minor option in combination with subjects including Economics, Mathematics and Music.

 Studying French means engaging not only with the language, but also with French and Francophone cultures more broadly.
 Alongside your language classes, you will have the chance to study translation and deepen your knowledge of French literature, film and history.